 The District receives property taxes to support its operations.
 The property tax year runs from July 1 through June 30 of the following year.
 Secured property taxes are levied as an enforceable lien on property as of the first Monday in March.
 Taxes are payable in two installments, on December 10 and April 10.
 Unsecured property taxes are payable in one installment on or before August 31.
 The counties of Placer and Nevada bill and collect the taxes for the District.
 The District accrues property tax revenues throughout its fiscal year based on estimated allocations received from the counties.
 At the end of each property tax year the actual receipts are reconciled to amounts accrued and adjustments made to the revenue accounts.
-Property tax revenues for the fifteen months ended December 31, 2017 were as follows:
+Property tax revenues for the year ended December 31, 2018 were as follows:

-2017
+2018 2017

-Placer County \$ 5,079,866
+Placer County \$ 4,657,396 \$ 5,079,866

-Nevada County 2,277,969
+Nevada County 1,973,253 2,277,969

-Total \$ 7,357,835
+Total \$ 6,630,649 \$ 7,357,835